Who are the Institutional Holders in Amcor plc (AMCR)?

-Amcor plc (NYSE: AMCR) is -9.40% lower on its value in year-to-date trading and has touched a low of $10.42 and a high of $13.60 in the current 52-week trading range.
+Amcor plc (NYSE: AMCR) is -9.24% lower on its value in year-to-date trading and has touched a low of $10.42 and a high of $13.60 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The AMCR stock was last observed hovering at around $10.74 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $11.70 for the next 12 months.
-It is also 17.0% off the consensus price target high of $13.00 offered by 20 analysts, but current levels are -0.56% lower than the price target low of $10.73 for the same period.
+The AMCR stock was last observed hovering at around $10.99 in the last trading session, with the day’s loss setting it -0.18% off its average median price target of $11.70 for the next 12 months.
+It is also 16.85% off the consensus price target high of $13.00 offered by 20 analysts, but current levels are -0.75% lower than the price target low of $10.73 for the same period.

 Sponsored

-The stock witnessed a -5.35% gain in the last 1 month and extending the period to 3 months gives it a -14.09%, and is -0.55% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.90% over the week and 1.73% over the month.
+The stock witnessed a -2.44% gain in the last 1 month and extending the period to 3 months gives it a -10.07%, and is 0.65% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.87% over the week and 1.73% over the month.

 Amcor plc (AMCR) Analyst Forecasts